crystaldot/QST-2025/README.md

 # QST-2025
-This repository contains jupyter notebooks for "Hands-on training session using Qiskit" as a part of Two Day Workshop on "Quantum Science and Technology" organized by Department of Physics Pondicherry University in association with IAPT RC-13.
+This repository contains jupyter notebooks for "Hands-on training session using Qiskit" as a part of Two Day Workshop on "Quantum Science and Technology" organized by Department of Physics, Pondicherry University in association with IAPT RC-13.

 # Prerequisite Download and Installation for Workshop
 This guide will help you to set up Python (via Miniconda), install Jupyter Lab and required Qiskit packages for the training session.